oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 BEAST is a cross-platform program for Bayesian MCMC analysis of molecular  sequences.
 It is entirely orientated towards rooted, time-measured phylogenies inferred using  strict or relaxed molecular clock models.
 It can be used as a method of reconstructing phylogenies  but is also a framework for testing evolutionary hypotheses without conditioning on a single  tree topology.
 BEAST uses MCMC to average over tree space, so that each tree is weighted  proportional to its posterior probability.

-**URL**
+**More Information**

 http://beast2.org/

 **Available Versions**::

+    2.5.2-GCC-7.3.0-2.30
     2.5.2-GCC-8.2.0-2.31.1
-    2.5.2-GCC-7.3.0-2.30

 Biopython